 As an in-country partner organization of ACYPL, USINDO will disseminate the program information to prospective individuals and institutions (national and local parliaments and governments, NGOs, INGOs, political parties, academics, media, civil societies, etc), as well as work closely with both ACYPL and the U.S. Embassy in the selection process, visa application and pre-departure briefing.

-The international fellows from each country will travel to Washington, DC for a 5-day program orientation and federal government overview as well as cultural outings.
-Then, each fellow will participate in a 4-week intensive fellowship in a separate political, policy, or civil society office with day-to-day mentoring and guidance from a single point of contact, their fellowship host.
+The international fellows from each country will travel to Washington, DC for a five-day program orientation and federal government overview as well as cultural outings.
+Then, each fellow will participate in a four-week intensive fellowship in a separate political, policy, or civil society office with day-to-day mentoring and guidance from a single point of contact, their fellowship host.
 The fellows will meet their American mentor, an ACYPL alumni, to attend meetings pertaining to current events in the area, and together will develop a specific project or action plans to be conducted in the fellows’ home country.
-At the conclusion of the program, all international fellows will return to Washington, DC for a 3-day Professional Fellows Congress where they will interact and share their experiences with other international fellows from different programs.
+At the conclusion of the program, all international fellows will return to Washington, DC for a three-day Professional Fellows Congress where they will interact and share their experiences with other international fellows from different programs.

 – Between the ages of 25-35

 – Fluent in oral and written English

 – Provide a comprehensive, well-conceived written framework for a project to be refined and implemented with input and assistance of an American mentor in their home country

 – Self-directed and able to work effectively in cross-cultural settings

 – Leadership potential in the government, private sector, or civil society